digitalroute/aws-codeartifact/README.md

 ### Usage

+Note: you must have the AWS CLI installed because this package uses it, rather than using the AWS Node SDK directly.

 You can install it as a dev dependency to use it in your CI for example, but it will be like the chicken and the egg if you want to use it for login to AWS CodeArtifact since the module will not be installed until after `npm install` and you propably need to log in before running that...
 So, instead, either use the normal aws command for logging in or use npx.
 We can take advantage of the npm config even for the static aws command, see `co:login` below.

 Add the following to package.json: